tianyue58/tp/docs/DeveloperGuide.md

 `SoonCommand` class is responsible for listing the applications whose submission or interview deadlines are within a certain number of days specified by the user.

+Below is a sequence diagram and explanation of how the SoonCommand is executed.
 ![Interactions Inside the Logic Component for the `soon d/ 1` Command](images/umldiagrams/SoonSequenceDiagram.png)

+Step 1.
+The user enters `soon d/1` command in the main window.

+Step 2.
+The command is handled by LogicManager#execute(String) method, which then calls the InternshipParser#parseCommand(String) method.

+Step 3.
+The InternshipParser matches the command word `soon` in the string and extracts the argument string ` d/1`.

+Step 4.
+The InternshipParser then calls SoonCommandParser#parse(String) method and the argument string is converted to a Predicate and Index instances.

+Step 5.
+The SoonCommandParser creates a new SoonCommand instance and returns it to InternshipParser, which in turn returns it to LogicManager.

+Step 6.
+The LogicManager calls the SoonCommand#execute(Model) method to update the application panel.

 #### Design considerations: